elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 5
 ```

+The first letter of every module must be in uppercase.
+The first letter of every named function must be in lowercase.
 In order to create our own modules in Elixir, we use the `defmodule` macro.
 We use the `def` macro to define functions in that module:

 ```elixir
 iex> defmodule Math do